 He said robust demand and affordable prices would lessen the impact of the higher mortgage rates in much of the country, but pricier markets in New York, parts of California and Hawaii would be hit harder by the higher mortgage rates.Read More...

 The Fight Club: Are "Dignity Mortgages" Essential or Insane?

 There's a new idea sweeping through the country.
 It's called dignity mortgages.

 Backers say this new financing idea will help millions of homeowners and get the middle class back to the heart of the American recovery.

-Opponents think it's a recipe for disaster that will make the first financial crisis look like a cakewalk.
+Opponents thinks it's a recipe for disaster that will make the first financial crisis look like a cakewalk.

 Are "Wall Street Buyers" Like Blackstone Group Creating Another Housing Bubble?

-When it comes to rising home prices, the question is whether the on-fire price increases are a healthy sign of a housing recovery or a smoke screen masking another investor-led real estate bubble.
+When it comes to swiftly rising home prices, the question is whether the on-fire price increases are a healthy sign of a housing recovery... or a "smoke screen" masking another Wall Street-led real estate bubble.

 These 5 Charts Prove the Housing Recovery is for Real – and Just Beginning

 The housing market has rebounded in a big way, with home prices increasing the most since the housing bubble burst in 2006.